 Children can get a lot of enjoyment from keeping guinea pigs.
 These cute little rodents are quite easy to care for and seem to love being around people.

 Guinea pigs need to be kept in groups or they can become stressed, and your child will have to keep the piggies’ cage clean and tidy.
 As well as a cage, Guinea pigs need space so that they can play and run around.
-Also, there are some important dietary requirements that Guineas have that must be catered for.
+Also, there are some important dietary requirements that Guineas have that must be catered to, but they’re pretty simple, just some fresh vegetables and hay.

 These little critters are perfect for older children, as they enjoy being handled but are not as time-consuming to look after as a dog or cat.
 If you fancy the challenge, you can also get into breeding Guineas to sell to your local pet shop or to your kids’ friends.
 That’s another excellent learning experience for children and can even help to pay toward the piggies upkeep.